 This fall is going to be great.
-That is what I keep telling myself each day I look at the calendar.
-In my house, there are two calendars or more.
+That is what I keep telling mindless emailing back and forth.
+My side does not bill for myself each day I look at the calendar.
+In my house, there busy work.
+We recover based on results.
+That is it. are two calendars or more.
 (I assume it's the same with most households with kids.)
-One calendar is for my work, and the other is for family events.
-My wife even keeps a paper calendar as well - I guess as a preview before she then enters events into our family calendar.
+One calendar is for my work, and Recently, I watched my good friend try a case in St. Louis the other is for family events.
+My wife even keeps a paper County.
+It was incredible to be a pseudo-juror.
+I heard things calendar as well -1 guess as a preview before she then enters in a different way and experienced the trial in a different way. events into our family calendar. gained new insights and reinforced some things I had learned.
+Honestly, I walked away from it thinking, "I have to do this This fall is packed with sports and plenty more.
+Work is weekly if I am going to improve."
+It was that beneficial.
+My friend is a great lawyer as well, so that helped.

-This fall is packed with sports and plenty more.
-Work is packed as well, though work stuff has a higher likelihood of going away due to a continuance or settlement or the like.
-Either way, we need to be prepared and we are working toward that.
-Each week, we try to give some more responsibility to others in the office and see what can be done with that.
-We are trying to have people continue to grow in roles that suit them.
-Finding what suits them is the part I am struggling with.
-I want everyone in the office to succeed at their job.
+packed as well, though work stuff has a higher likelihood of going away due to a continuance or settlement or the like.
+Either way, we need to be prepared and we are And maybe that is what I am missing: slowing things down to working toward that.
+Each week, we try to give some more learn and absorb.
+Too often, learning is expected to happen responsibility to others in the office and see what can be done at an incredible rate.
+Slow and steady improvement takes with that.
+We are trying to have people continue to grow in patience.
+It takes attention.
+It takes commitment.
+To see slow roles that suit them.
+Finding what suits them is the part I am and steady improvement, you have to really focus.
+To knock struggling with.
+I want everyone in the office to succeed at away the noise and drill down.
+Who can do that these days? their job.
 It is a tough balance.
+When can they do that with texts, calls, emails, and, yes, letters still comina?

 With all this activity going on, I found myself looking at my phone the last few days with the same thought: I wish I didn't have it.
 I wish I had a flip phone.
 I wish I had a landline.
 I wish lawyers sent letters rather than emails.
 I wish things moved a little slower so I had more time to ponder.
 I am not quick enough or witty enough on my feet to respond that fast.
-I make promises I shouldn't, only to have a defense lawyer put emails in a filing for the court to see.
+I make promises I shouldn't, only to have a defense lawyer put emails I believe he said, "Sorry for the length, I didn't have time to make it shorter." in a filing for the court to see.
 I mean, half the time I cannot remember sending it or it was one of 200 I sent that day.

 Far too often, emails become text messages.
 Responses are expected within minutes.
 I am guilty of this.
 There is something in us that aims to please.
 Even my opponent who would like to see me and my client get nothing.
 Why do I aim to please them?
 It makes no sense.
-They get to bill for the mindless emailing back and forth.
-My side does not bill for busy work.
-We recover based on results.
-That is it.
+They get to bill for the